paulwizviz/system-engineering/README.md

 # Overview

-In this project, you will find my collection of references to concepts and my working examples related to the following topics:
+In this project, you will find my collection of references to concepts and working examples related to the following topics:

 * [Algorithms and Performance Analysis](#algorithms-and-performance-analysis)
 * [Container Technologies](#container-technologies)